James-HoneyBadger/dreamberd-interpreter/RUST_REFACTORING.md

-# DreamBerd Rust Refactoring Summary
+# Gulf of Mexico Rust Refactoring Summary

 ## Project Overview

-Successfully refactored the DreamBerd interpreter from **Python** to **Rust**, creating a high-performance, type-safe implementation of this esoteric programming language.
+Successfully refactored the Gulf of Mexico interpreter from **Python** to **Rust**, creating a high-performance, type-safe implementation of this esoteric programming language.

 ## What Was Completed